techesidents/app_dspamph/README.md

 This study's outcomes will benefit mobile phone users by providing them with a tool to detect and report spam efficiently.
 Additionally, it will offer valuable data to law enforcement agencies and telecommunications regulators, enabling them to track and mitigate the proliferation of SMS-based scams.
 By integrating advanced machine learning techniques and a user-driven reporting mechanism, this study contributes to a safer mobile communication environment.

+## Link to the Final Build, Paper, & Manual:

+-----insert link of compiled files here

 ## Group Members:

 - Rose, Fritz Aeron